shirashko/shirashko/README.md

 Contributions to the Image Hole Filling Package are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository.

-## License

-This project is licensed under the MIT License.
  Please customize the example code and instructions to match the specific methods and functionality provided by your `HoleFiller` class.
 ```

 Please make sure to adjust the instructions and example code to match the specific methods and functionality of your "HoleFiller" class.